mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-04-16-delaunay-algorithm-impasse.md

   <polygon points="72.62432699679599,81.73253595909688 97.75497531413798,27.370445768987032 86.23701538249712,99.53470812157481" fill="lightyellow" stroke="black" stroke-width="1"/>
 </svg>

-Here we can see how, as we add a point in the South-East area, the triangulation gets properly adjusted in the North-East area, but not in the bottom section, where a bend inwards appears.
+Here we can see how, as we add a point in the South-East area, while the triangulation gets properly adjusted in the North-East area, the bottom section shows a bend inwards appearing.
 Some of the triangles that should be recomputed are not.

 How does the algorithm decide if a triangle needs to be recomputed?
 Per the